OzoneAsai/slide-local-clock/README.md

 `compile.bat` sets the environment variable `CSC_IDENTITY_AUTO_DISCOVERY=false`
 so Electron Builder won't attempt code signing automatically.

-After building, copy your images into the `static` folder beside the generated executable.
+After building, put your images into the `~/clocl_wallpapers` directory to change the slideshow without rebuilding.